guidodg86/aws-sg-reporter/README.md

 In order to use the script we need set up a netbox locally and have a AWS account.
 To populate netbox and configure AWS you can use [aws-sample-infra](https://github.com/guidodg86/aws-sample-infra)

 ## Results
-Reports will update two csv files located in [aws-sample-infra] (https://github.com/guidodg86/sg-database/)
+Reports will update two csv files located in [sg-database](https://github.com/guidodg86/sg-database/)